dzzh/RIBs-wiki/iOS-Tutorial-2.md

 If you look at the code we just modified, we pass in `RootComponent` as the dependency for the `LoggedInBuilder` using constructor injection.
 Don't worry about why we do this right now, we'll cover this when we get to [tutorial 3](../tutorial3).

 `RootRouter` depends on `LoggedInBuildable`, instead of the concrete `LoggedInBuilder` class.
-This allows us to pass in a test mock for the `LoggedInBuildable` when unit testing the `RootRouter`.
+This allows us to pass a test mock for the `LoggedInBuildable` when unit testing the `RootRouter`.
 This is a constraint of Swift, where swizzling based mocking is not possible.
 At the same time, this also follows the protocol-based programming principle, ensuring `RootRouter` and `LoggedInBuilder` are not tightly coupled.

-Now, lets implement the `routeToLoggedIn` method in the `RootRouter` (by now I'm sure you already know what file `RootRouter` is implemented in).
+Now, let's implement the `routeToLoggedIn` method in the `RootRouter` (by now I'm sure you already know what file `RootRouter` is implemented in).
 A good place to add it is just before the `// MARK: - Private` section.

 ```swift
 // MARK: - RootRouting